-Fitzpatrick is project director of Humanities Commons, an open-access, open-source network serving more than 17,000 scholars and practitioners in the humanities.
+Fitzpatrick is project director of Humanities Commons, an open-access, open-source network serving nearly 25,000 scholars and practitioners in the humanities.
 She is also co-founder of the digital scholarly network MediaCommons, where she led a number of experiments in open peer review and other innovations in scholarly publishing.
 She is a member of the editorial or advisory boards of publications and projects including the Open Library of the Humanities, Luminos, the Open Annotation Collaboration, PressForward, and thresholds.
 She currently serves on the boards of directors of the Council on Library and Information Resources and of the Educopia Institute.

 For further information, please see my CV.